moretrim/ccHFM/README.markdown

   incorrectly allowed it to be available under certain circumstances when colonial railroading was disabled.

+- Add 31 days of cooldown to *AI: Call Allies to War* (when AI United Kingdom is at war) in certain circumstances.
+This is to prevent adverse impact on performance, without hindering British military power too much.
+There is no cooldown when performance cannot be affected.

 - Add a name and improved information to call-to-arms wars.
 They will now be called e.g. *7th British Call to Arms* while the associated casus belli sports a more fitting icon.
 A missing translation string in the description of the latter has also been added.